Chuhaa/ecs-template-sfdc-account-migration/README.md

 ## Integration Use Case

-This integration template listens to the updated on Salesforce Accounts and publishes the updated accounts to a database.
+This integration template helps to migrate Salesforce Accounts to a Database.
+Initially all the existing accounts will be migrated using a batch job.
+After that a lisstner listens to the updates on Salesforce Accounts and publishes the updated accounts to the database.

 ![image](docs/images/sfdc-db-acc-mig.png)